Note: Petřín Funicular is closed for renovation until 2026. View alternative routes to the summit of Petřín Hill by tram and bus.

 ----------------------------------------------

-The Petřín Funicular (Lanová dráha na Petřín) transports passengers from Ujezd street in the Lesser Town (in the centre of Prague) to the summit of Petřín Hill.
-It makes a halfway stop by Nebozizek Restaurant and Petrinske Terasy Pub in both directions.
-The trip is a very pleasant activity; the track runs through park and woodland on the side of Petrin Hill, and carriages travel at a fairly rapid pace.
-The summit of Petřín is a wide, open area of landscaped gardens that contains several visitor attractions: Petřín Tower, Štefánik Observatory, a mirror maze, a carousel, a children's playground and the St. Lawrence Church.
+The Petřín Funicular (Lanová dráha na Petřín) runs from Ujezd street in the Lesser Town, in the centre of Prague, to the summit of Petřín Hill.
+It makes a halfway stop in both directions at Nebozizek Restaurant and Petřínské Terasy Pub.
+Passengers can travel in either direction, and board and alight at any of the three stops.
+The track passes through park and woodland as it rises up Petřín Hill, making it a pleasurable trip for all ages.
+The summit of Petřín Hill is a wide, open area of landscaped gardens with several visitor attractions: Petřín Tower, Štefánik Observatory, a mirror maze, carousel, children's playground and St. Lawrence Church.
 Tickets for the Petřín Funicular can be purchased at the base terminal, the halfway stop, and at the top.
 Price: 60 CZK one-way.
-Alternatively, the Petřín Funicular forms part of the Prague public transport network, so holders of 24 hour, 72 hour and 1-Month tickets travel for free.
-The funicular terminal at Ujezd is 5 minutes walk from Ujezd tram stop, and 10-15 minutes walk from Charles Bridge in one direction and the National Theatre in the other.
-Tip: If you enjoy walking in nature, rather than taking the funicular back to the historical centre, we suggest walking down.
+The Petřín Funicular forms part of the Prague public transport network, so holders of 24 hour, 72 hour and 1-Month tickets can travel for free.
+The funicular terminal at Ujezd is 5 minutes walk from Ujezd Tram stop.
+Alternatively, it is a 10-15 minutes walk from Charles Bridge.
+Tip: If you enjoy walking in nature, after visiting the summit of Petřín Hill, rather than taking the funicular back to the historical centre, we suggest walking down.
 A series of pathways leads the way through woods and parkland.
-If you need refreshments on your way down, stop off at Nebozizek Restaurant or Petrinske Terasy Pub for a drink or a bite to eat.
+If you need refreshments on your way down, stop off at Nebozizek Restaurant or Petřínské Terasy Pub for a drink or a bite to eat.

 A trip on the Petřín Funicular and the delights of Petřín Hill make a nice half-day excursion out of the historical centre of Prague at any time of the year (unless the weather is really poor).

-Point of Interest: The funicular passes through the Hunger Wall, which was commissioned by Emperor Charles IV in 1360-1362.
-The Hunger Wall gained its name because it was built in hard times to provide employment for the residents of Prague.
-The wall forms part of the city's medieval fortifications.
+Hunger Wall: On its journey up Petřín Hill, the funicular passes through the Hunger Wall, which forms part of the city's medieval fortifications.
+The Hunger Wall was commissioned by Emperor Charles IV in 1360-1362, and gained its name because it was built in hard times to provide employment for the residents of Prague.